 When you know the average satisfaction of all service aspects, a question that follows is: What should I improve first?

-Note: To be able to calculate the Priority Matrix you at least need to have 3 aspects asked and the NPS-question, CES-question or CES2-question in your form.
+Note: To be able to calculate the Priority Matrix you at least need to have 3 aspects asked and the NPS-question, CES-question or CES2-question in your survey.

 The Starred priority matrix shows you which aspects have the highest potential for improvement.
 To view the priority matrix, click on Matrix overview on your dashboard.
 All aspects are plotted based on their average satisfaction and their impact (correlation) on the Net Promoter Score.
 There are essentially 4 types of aspects in the Matrix, with different activities: